 Credit risk is the risk of an unexpected loss if a counterparty to a financial instrument fails to meet its contractual obligations.
-Financial instruments that potentially subject JDRFC to credit risk consist principally of cash, restricted cash and accounts receivable.
+Financial instruments that potentially subject JDRFC to credit risk consist principally of cash and cash equivalents, restricted cash and cash equivalents and accounts receivable.
 JDRFC manages credit risk related to its accounts receivable through regular monitoring of balances and communication with debtors.
-Of the \$1,338,428 in accounts receivable at year end, the full balance was received subsequent to year end.
+Of the \$873,953 (2022 - \$1,338,428) in accounts receivable outstanding at year end. majority has been received subsequent to year end.